 The Basic RiderCourse (BRC) is designed with new riders in mind, but experienced riders will also hone their riding skills.
-Come with a good attitude and a willingness to have fun and try new skills on our bikes!
-It helps if you know how to balance and ride a bicycle.
-You can earn your Minnesota motorcycle endorsement when you successfully complete the BRC.
+Not only will you have a blast riding our bikes, you can earn your Minnesota motorcycle endorsement when you successfully complete the BRC.

 All BRCs are held in New Ulm at J&R Schugel.
 BRCs typically run on Saturdays and Sundays from 8:00 a.m. to 5:00 p.m.